rapid7/insightconnect-plugins/plugins/math/help.md

 # Version History

+* 1.2.3 - Updated SDK to the latest version (v6.2.2) | Address vulnerabilities
 * 1.2.2 - Initial updates for fedramp compliance | Updated SDK to the latest version
 * 1.2.1 - Update to v4 Python plugin runtime
 * 1.2.0 - New action Max